google/go-cloud/internal/docs/design.md

             package.
 Your code should use a negative integer.

--   For now, your package should expose an `ErrorAs` function to allow users to access provider-specific error types.
+-   For now, your package should expose an `ErrorAs` function to allow users to access driver-specific error types.
 We may review this choice if `golang.org/x/xerrors.As` becomes part of the standard library.

 -   Handle transient network errors.
 Retry logic is best handled as low in the